There came a sweet night with a fat moon. Linkin and I knew leaf fall was nigh, and we sat upon our roof tasting the air.

 “For,” he sayt, “a woman in kit should not look on ugly things nor dwell in noisome places, lest the babe takes some hurt thereby.
 Or comes ugly and stinkish into this world.”

-Was ever a babe born that was not an ugly little stinkard?
-But I sayt nowt.
+Was ever a babe born that was not ugly and stinkish?
+I sayt nowt.

 Linkin told Onix that we’d heard that newes, but could not swear to it.